 To address potential barriers, personcentred practice uses an intersectional lens and adopts culturally sensitive and safe practices when undertaking risk assessment and management.

-Professionals can also collaborate with organisations that specialise in supporting communities, to provide responsive and appropriate services (see also Responsibilities 5 and 6).
+Professionals can also collaborate with organisations that specialise in supporting communities, to provide responsive and appropriate services (also refer to Responsibilities 5 and 6).